Latvian National Encyclopedia: Modern edition

 The National Encyclopedia project was launched in late 2014.'
 Tilde, a Latvian IT company, was selected as the provider of the electronic platform of the encyclopedia on 18 December 2014.
 The editorial board of the encyclopedia began its work in July 2015.

 The making of the encyclopedia is supervised by the Council of the National Encyclopedia led by the Latvian Minister of Culture (Dace Melbārde at the time of the launch).
 The Board of Editors consists of four editors and the Chief Editor, Dr. hist.
 Valters Ščerbinskis, whereas the Professional Editor Board (Nozaru redakcijas kolēģija) is made up of 46 consultants, each assigned to a certain topic, and is led by National Library of Latvia director Andris Vilks.
 From 2014 to 2018, annual budget funding towards the creation of the encyclopedia was €200-250 thousand, which in total amounted to €1,1 million.

 The 864-page thick, first paper edition of the encyclopedia was released in October 2018 with a price tag of €38.50.
 It is thematically focused on Latvian topics and is dedicated to the Centenary of the Republic of Latvia.
 Due to high demand, the 3000 copies of the issue were sold out in a few days and an additional batch of 1000 books had to be printed.

 Online version

 Since December 2018, the encyclopedia is also available online.
 The online version does not have a thematical focus and covers a wide variety of subjects on world culture, science, economics etc. By February 2019, around 900 articles had been published.
 By May 2022, the number had reached over 3000, in December 2023 - 4190.
+By May 2026 it had grown to 5754.